Loudoun Health Check is now Live Healthy Loudoun

 apply strategic thinking to prioritize public health issues and identify

 resources to address them.

 MAPP is not an agency-focused assessment process; rather, it is an

 interactive process that can improve the efficiency, effectiveness, and

 ultimately the performance of local public health systems.
 More information about MAPP is available online and through the Health Department.

 2015 Assessments and Community Health Improvement Plan Now Available

 On June 1, 2008, Loudoun County embarked on its first major community public health needs assessment.
 In 2013, the County repeated these four community assessments, utilizing the National Association for County & City Health Official’s MAPP planning tool, to identify what our community sees as the key determinants of health and wellness, how Loudoun stacks up in those areas, and outline a course of action to best meet the needs of all our residents.
 These include:

-These assessments will form the basis for an overall Community Health Assessment and subsequent revision of the county's Community Health Improvement Plan (CHIP) in May 2015.
+These assessments formed the basis for a new Community Health Assessment, which will lead to a subsequent revision of the county's Community Health Improvement Plan (CHIP) in May 2015.
 The CHIP work plan is available online.

 2008 Assessments and Community Health Improvement Plan Available Online